weliwita/electron-edge-sample/README.md

 electron-edge-sample
 =====================

-Getting Started with electron edge
+Getting Started with electron-edge

 This is an attempt to get a electron app up and running with .net core.
-I had to use older preview version of dotnet core to get everything up and running.
+I had to use older preview version of dotnet core `1.0.0-preview2-003121` to get everything up and running.
-Need to upgrade the sample when newer versions are supported.
+Need to upgrade the sample if newer versions are supported.

 ## Running The sample
+Please note that this sample run on dotnet core `1.0.0-preview2-003121`.
+You may try pointing to different versions of core clr in `global.json` file.
 ```
 > npm install
 > cd core_modules\helloworld